Isolation (Kali Uchis album): Music and lyrics

-"After the Storm" features vocals from rapper Tyler, the Creator and singer Bootsy Collins.
-"Nuestro Planeta" features vocals from reggaeton performer Reykon.
-The song is a progressive R&B and Latin pop song with a reggaeton rush, and serves as the second single for Isolation.
-The silky funk song serves as the third single of the album.
+"Nuestro Planeta", featuring vocals the performer Reykon, is a progressive R&B and Latin pop song with a reggaeton rush.
+The silky funk song "After the Storm" features vocals from the rapper Tyler, the Creator and singer Bootsy Collins.
 The A.V.
-Club describes "Body Language" as a "Smoke-ring bossa nova" song.
+Club described "Body Language" as a "Smoke-ring bossa nova" song.
 "Miami" is a progressive Latin pop and R&B song.